-5. Supervisors should be aware of and take action to prevent cross-sectoral arbitrage which could arise from differences in the accounting between insurers' technical reserves and banks' loan loss provisions, and from differences in the capital requirements for credit risk between banks and insurers.
+5. Supervisors should be aware of and mitigate cross-sectoral arbitrage which could arise from differences in the accounting between insurers' technical reserves and banks' loan loss provisions, and from differences in the capital requirements for credit risk between banks and insurers.

-While IFRS and US GAAP requirements for insurance contracts and financial instruments were not yet finalised at the time of this report's publication, it would appear that there may be differences between the timing and level of losses depending on whether a loan loss provision is recognised or the same potential loss is evaluated under the insurance contracts standard.
-This may particularly be the case for expected losses on a portfolio where no specific defaults have been identified: IASB's financial instrument impairment is projected to use a loss provision based on expected lifetime losses on loans expected to become impaired in the next 12 months, whereas insured loans would be reserved at a full lifetime loss level (equivalent to the second level of impairment under the IASB's current tentative decisions regarding financial instrument impairment).
+While the IFRS and US GAAP requirements for insurance contracts and financial instruments are not yet finalised at the time of writing, it would appear that there may be

+11 The G20 High-Level Principles on Financial Consumer Protection, developed in conjunction with the FSB, provide guidance in this regard.
+Principles 3, dealing with Equitable and Fair Treatment of Consumers, states that: "All financial consumers should be treated equitably, honestly and fairly at all stages of their relationship with financial service providers.
+Treating consumers fairly should be an integral part of the good governance and corporate culture of all financial services providers and authorised agents.
+Special attention should be dedicated to the needs of vulnerable groups." www.financialstabilityboard.org/cos/cos_111104a.htm differences between the timing and level of losses depending on whether a loan loss provision is recognised or the same potential loss is evaluated under the insurance contracts standard.
+This may particularly be the case for expected losses on a portfolio where no specific defaults have been identified: the IASB's financial instrument impairment is projected to use a loss provision based on expected lifetime losses on loans expected to become impaired in the next 12 months, whereas insured loans would be reserved at a full lifetime loss level (equivalent to the second level of impairment under the IASB's current tentative decisions regarding financial instrument impairment).
 Supervisors need to be aware of this issue, and monitor it as the accounting standard setters move towards concluding the Insurance Contracts and Financial Instrument standards.
-Depending on the conclusions, supervisors should take action to prevent any related cross-sectoral arbitrage arising from these accounting differences.
+Depending on the conclusions, supervisors should mitigate any related cross-sectoral arbitrage arising from these accounting differences.
 Further, different measurements of credit risk in the capital requirements for banks and mortgage insurers may be another source of cross-sectoral arbitrage which should be mitigated by supervisors.